-To describe our art, as we see it, is to reflect back to our ancestors, the Ojibwe Anishinaabeg from the northwoods and plains of the Turtle Island areas nowadays called Michigan, Ontario, Saskatchewan, and Manitoba.
+To describe my art and writings, as I see it, is to reflect back to our ancestors, the Ojibwe Anishinaabeg from the northwoods and plains of the Turtle Island areas nowadays called Michigan, Ontario, Saskatchewan, and Manitoba.

 Today's blog story breathes the spirit of the months of June and July, respectively ode'imini-giizis and aabita-niibino-giizis in the Ojibwe language of the Anishinaabeg who live south and east of Gichigami (Lake Superior).
 These names mean literally, "heart berry moon" and "middle of the summer moon."
 Other names for June that are used throughout Anishinaabewaki (Ojibwe territory) are:

 - Gitige-giizis (Planting Moon)